bruceravel/synchrotron_pop_up_book/script.md

 materials may also be used.
 For lower energy X-rays, a (WW diffraction grating) is used instead of a crystal.

-Both crystals and gratings work like a prism, separating a "white" beam of X-rays into X-rays of different energies.
+Both crystals and gratings work to separate a "white" beam of X-rays into X-rays of different energies.
 This is like a prism, which separates the colors of visible light.
 By choosing the orientation of the crystal or grating, a specific energy of X-ray can be made to hit the second crystal.
 The second crystal redirects the X-rays of the chosen energy towards the end station.
 The orientation of the crystal or grating is computer-controlled, allowing different energies to be chosen during an experiment.

         The pull tab displays the mono crystals in two orientations.
         The two orientations are labeled "Low energy" and "High